 In the discussion, Thomas dives into his fascination for technology and the hospitality industry; describes how eliminating corporate hierarchies fuels entrepreneurial passion and progress; and explains why trivago is investing so heavily in becoming a global household name.

 Because there’s powerful reasoning behind trivago’s “aggressive brand-building,” as Quinby calls it.
-It has to do with the company’s commitment to its core value proposition, the travellers using the site to search for hotels, and the hoteliers using it to compete online.
+It has to do with the company’s commitment to its core value proposition, the travelers using the site to search for hotels, and the hoteliers using it to compete online.

 “Booking on metasearch: What’s going on?”